saikatbsk/Vincent-AI-Artist/README.md

 # Vincent : AI Artist

 Style transfer is the technique of recomposing images in the style of other images.
-Vincent tries to achieve that with a Convolutional Neural Network (CNN) comprising of 31 hidden layers.

 ### Requirements